 Metasequoia glyptostroboides 'Ogon' / Gold Rush dawn redwood

-Metasequoia glyptostroboides 'Ogon' is commonly known by the trade name Metasequoia glyptostroboides 'Gold Rush' Index# 999986.
-It is a fast-growing selection of Dawn redwood with pleasing bright yellow feathery foliage that will turn tawny brown before being shed in the fall.
+Metasequoia glyptostroboides 'Ogon' is commonly known by the trade name Metasequoia glyptostroboides 'Gold Rush'.
+It is a fast-growing selection of dawn redwood with pleasing bright yellow feathery foliage that will turn tawny brown before being shed in the fall.
 This is a deciduous conifer.
 'Ogon' will create a striking statement in the landscape with it's golden foliage and heavily buttressed trunk.
 A mature specimen will easily exceed 20 feet (7 m) tall after 10 years in the landscape.
 It should be noted that the foliage will burn in the full sun.
 Young trees that do not receive adequate irrigation of highly prone to sun damage.